Altiplano (2009 film)

-Altiplano is a 2009 Peruvian-Belgian drama film by Peter Brosens and Jessica Woodworth starring Magaly Solier, Jasmin Tabatabai, and Olivier Gourmet.
+Altiplano is a 2009 Peruvian-Belgian drama film by Peter Brosens and Jessica Woodworth, starring Magaly Solier, Jasmin Tabatabai, and Olivier Gourmet.
 It takes places on three continents in five different languages.
 It tells the stories of two women in mourning and how their destinies merge.

+Production and background

+Shooting took place at locations in Belgium and Peru for 43 days, between June and October 2008.
+Because of extreme weather conditions at an altitude of 5,000 metres in the Peruvian Andes, the cast and crew had access to a medical team 24 hours a day.